MutsFM/computercraft/trafficlights/README.md

 This use case requires you to place **three** computers: a traffic light computer, a pedestrian light computer and a pedestrian sound computer.
 You also need to install the monitors for the desired amount of traffic lights and pedestrian lights.

-You also need to place one speaker next to the pedestrian sound computer, and it is advised to place these right underneath the asphalt in the middle of the junction.
+You furthermore need to place one speaker next to the pedestrian sound computer.
+It is advised to place both right underneath the asphalt in the middle of the junction.

 Note that one traffic light consist of 2 monitors placed on top of each other, and that one pedestrian light consist of 1 monitor.

-You then need to connect the traffic lights, pedestrian lights, the traffic light and pedestrian light computers using network cables - make sure all are on the same wired network.
+You then need to connect the traffic lights, pedestrian lights, the traffic light computer and pedestrian light computer using network cables - make sure all are on the same wired network.
 To make the cables going into the ground more visually pleasing, you can use a modem block (note: not the modem object itself, but the block!) as floor tile.
 You can branch of pedestrian lights from the 'pole' that is created by the traffic light.

 You need to make sure the pressure plates are connected via redstone to the side of the pedestrian light computer.
 (If not on the right side, make sure to adjust the file.)

 You need to make sure to connect the pedestrian light computer to the pedestrian sound computer using a bundled wire. **The pedestrian sound computer should not be connected to the wired rednet network!** Make sure to connect the bundled wire is connected to the right side of the pedestrian sound computer and the speaker on its left - or otherwise adjust the file accordingly.
+Also make sure the bundled wire does not connect with the redstone coming from the pressure plates.
+Make sure the bundled wire is connected to the left of the pedestrian light controller - or otehrwise adjust the file accordingly.

 You need to place the **startup-tl** file from the main traffic lights folder on your traffic light computer, and title it `startup`.